Best Practices for AgentQL Queries

 Query that returns a list

 This is an example of a list term query.
 This query tries to capture all the links on a web page.
-The AgentQL server will return an array of links for this query:
+The AgentQL server returns an array of links for this query:

 {